-Application of two volume weighted MLFs also represents a solution which minimises market intervention and administrative costs.
+Application of two volume weighted MLFs in AEMO's market management system also represents a solution which minimises market intervention and administrative costs.
 By restricting the application of two MLFs only to connection points affected by the identified problem, the Commission considers that the likelihood of unnecessary market interference will be minimised, reducing the potential for inefficient usage, operational and investment decisions.
 This will also limit the extent of AEMO's administrative and implementation costs, which will manifest as a cost saving for all market participants.